Use antibiotics properly to keep them working

 Colds or flu

-If you have a cold or flu, antibiotics will not work.
-Most coughs, sore throats and earaches do not need antibiotics.
+Most simple infections clear up on their own and most coughs, sore throats or earaches do not need antibiotics.
 Your body can usually fight these infections on its own.

 The first place to get advice is from your pharmacist.
 There are things you can get over the counter to look after yourself during your illness and ease the symptoms until it passes.